 Encyclia orchids are relatively easy to grow indoors if given proper care and cultural practices.
 As a matter of fact, some species like the E. cochleata have gained popularity as houseplants because of their captivating and highly fragrant flowers.
 Below you’ll find useful Encyclia care tips when growing this type of orchid plant.

-Generally, these orchids prefer cool to warm temperatures.
+Generally, these Central America orchids prefer cool to warm temperatures.
 Ideal day temperatures should be between 70 degrees F to 85 degrees F (21.1 degrees C to 29.4 degrees C), whereas night temperatures should be somewhere between 55 degrees F to 70 degrees F (12.8 degrees C to 21.1 degrees C).

 Some species like warm to hot, but most Encyclia orchids perform best in intermediate temperatures.